Where are the borders of the neighborhood? A look at the historical data, with links to historical maps to follow.

 The Sunnyside Land Company reproduced the original homestead map (with a few misspellings) on their big splashy half-page advertisement in the SF Chronicle announcing their property speculation project in April 1891.

-The San Francisco Planning Department in the twenty-first century has a different set of boundaries displayed in their SFFind map, somewhat more generous than the original ones, which puts City College, Dorothy Erskine Park, and all of Sunnyside Playground inside the borders.
-This bit of jiggery-pokery artificially boosts the open-space-to-resident ratio for this neighborhood.
+The San Francisco Planning Department in the twenty-first century has a different set of boundaries (below) displayed in their SFFind map (select ‘Sunnyside’ from dropdown menu).
+It is somewhat more generous than the original ones, and puts City College, Dorothy Erskine Park, and all of Sunnyside Playground inside the borders.
+This bit of jiggery-pokery boosts (perhaps artificially) the open-space-to-resident ratio for this neighborhood.

 Historical Maps